geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 I'd like to make that go away.

 ##### **Geohot** [[00:29:44](https://www.youtube.com/watch?v=bktO9YRV8pc&t=1784)]
-I'm okay with something that bands realize inside of a JIT, but a global piece of state called no-realize-UOPs.
+I'm okay with something that bands realize inside of a JIT, but a global piece of state called no-realize-UOps.
 Let me see how you use this.

 ##### **Hooved** [[00:29:55](https://www.youtube.com/watch?v=bktO9YRV8pc&t=1795)]